-Private play is intended and encouraged for residents and their family members.
-Any family members are to be accompanied by the resident.
+- 1. Private play is intended and encouraged for residents and their family members.
+Family members are to be accompanied by the residents. - 2.
 Courts must be reserved in advance and may not overlap Open Play times.
-Even last minute play is reserved.

-Each residential household may have up to two (2) active reservations at a time.
-Once a reservation is used, the resident can immediately book another reservation as long as there are no more than 2 upcoming reservations at a time on the calendar for that household.

-There are no Private Play reservations allowed on New Years Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, nor Christmas.

-Reservations shall be left on the calendar after the fact to allow for traceability should there be any contact needs.

-Reservations are limited to two (2) hours per day.
+Even last-minute play is reserved. - 3.
+Each resident household may have up to 2 active reservations at a time.
+Once a reservation is used, the resident can immediately book another reservation if there are no more than 2 upcoming reservations at a time on the calendar for that household. - There are no Private Play reservations allowed on New Years Day, Memorial Day, Independence Day, Labor Day, Thanksgiving nor Christmas.
+This allows all residents Open Play on those days. - 5.
+Reservations shall be left on the online calendar after the fact to allow tracing should there be contact needs. - Reservations are limited to 2 hours per day.
 Play time may be extended if no one is waiting for a court.
-(Check Pickleball Calendar for last minute reservations.)

-A reservation is considered cancelled if players do not appear within 10 minutes of set time.

-Players may use any ball during private play and return all balls to their original configuration upon departure.
+(Check pickleball calendar for last-minute reservations.) - 7.
+A reservation is considered cancelled if players do not appear within 10 minutes of the set time. - 8.
+Players may use any pickleball during private play and return all balls to their original configuration upon departure.